a

 Integrating Cybersecurity with Medical Device Management

 Cybersecurity is an integral part of our ISO 13485 training courses, recognizing that, in medical devices, it is an ongoing process that requires collaboration among manufacturers, healthcare providers, regulatory agencies, and cybersecurity experts to ensure patient and healthcare system safety and security.
-As technology evolves, so too should the security measures for medical devices to stay ahead of emerging threats.
+As technology evolves, so should medical device security measures to stay ahead of emerging threats.

-Let’s take a look at some examples of the role that cybersecurity plays in medical device management.
+Let’s look at examples of how cybersecurity supports medical device management.

 1. Managing and providing objective evidence of compliant handling of Personal Data

-Manufacturers are being asked to demonstrate compliance with a wide variety of regulatory and sector-based requirements regarding patient data security.
+Manufacturers are being asked to demonstrate compliance with a wide range of regulatory and sector-specific requirements for patient data security.
 The list includes...

 • EU GDPR